d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 when we work with more complex blocks (e.g., nested blocks), since we would need to recurse through the entire tree to extract each sub-block's parameters.
-Below we demonstrate accessing the parameters of the first fully-connected layer vs. accessing all layers.
+Below we demonstrate accessing the parameters of the first fully connected layer vs. accessing all layers.

 ```{.python .input}
 print(net[0].collect_params())